jrhoun/jrhoun.com/content/about.md

 ## Updates

-If you're interested in receiving updates to this blog via email [subscribe to the newsletter](https://www.tinyletter.com/jrhoun) or follow the [RSS feed](/index.xml).
+If you're interested in receiving updates to this blog via email, [subscribe to the newsletter](https://www.tinyletter.com/jrhoun) or follow the [RSS feed](/index.xml).